lizlevine/kick-covid-19/README.md

 This mobile responsive, full-stack web application (MERN) provides an open-source platform for those effected by the Covid-19 pandemic to share their experience and contribute to others in a Reddit like format.
 Anyone can read the posts, but in order to post or reply to posts, the user must register and login.

-The Kick-Covid also includes a CDC Twitter feed on the homepage as well as a page dedicated to FAQ with links and resouces including organizations that need volunteers, resources for handling emotional issues and anxiety.
+The Kick-Covid also includes a CDC Twitter feed on the homepage as well as a page dedicated to FAQ with links and resouces including organizations that need volunteers, resources for handling emotional issues, stress and anxiety.

 In a later iteration, we'll features blogs and stories from medical professionals, first responders and other front line workers.